molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 ### Dyes

 - <b>Eucalyptus leaves</b> dipped in vinegar and then tightly bound to fabric makes a deep red pattern.[6]
 Different leaves give many different colors, in many different situations.
 Leaves dried on the ground are different from fresh, for example, as are all different species.[7]
-I believe the ones I have near me in the hills of Berkeley are "Blue Gum Eucalyptus" (Eucalyptus globulus) [8]
+I believe the ones I have near me in the hills of Berkeley are "Blue Gum Eucalyptus" (Eucalyptus globulus) [8].
+Eucalyptus globulus can make grey, possibly only when combined w/ cellulose fibers and soy milk mordant.[] I may combine my alum-mordanted protein fiber w/ some iron mordant in the dyebath to see what it does.
+- <b>Eucalyptus bark</b>
 - <b>Avocado skin and seed</b> make pink.
 Skins will tend to give colors that are redder whilst pits give oranges and apricots.[14]
 Five or six large avocados for 100 grams of wool will give a lovely light-to-medium pink shade.
 You will need many more for deeper colors.
 - <b>Onion skins</b> make a deper pink or orange.
 - <b>Tea</b> makes a brown probably
 - <b>Turmeric</b> makes brilliant yellow but will likely fade (it's "fugitive").
 - <b>Coffee</b> can make brown.
+Simmer coffee grounds in a pot for ~1 hour, then pour water out, save it, and simmer fresh water in the same grounds again for another hour to get more color.
+Soak the fabric in the strained coffee water for at least 24 hours.
 - <b>Cochineal</b> - fuschia (unless w/ cream of tartar in mordant, which will make it "true red").
 Iron at 2-4% WOF pushes it towards purple.
 You will need only 3-8% WOF for a medium depth of shade.
 The cochineal rich red can be shifted to orange with the addition of an acid (vinegar) and to a deep fuschia with the addition of an alkaline (soda ash).
 See PDF for prep instructions.
 [16]
 - <b>Black beans</b> makes a beautiful blue w/ copper-mordanted protein fiber.
 [9]